neilenns/mobiflight-docs/content/devices/encoder/adding-device/index.md

 > to add the button after following this guide to add the encoder.
 >
 > If the encoder is a dual encoder, follow this guide twice: once for the inner
 > encoder and a second time for the outer encoder.
+Pins `A` and `B` are used when adding the first encoder,
+> and pins `A'` and `B'` are used when adding the second encoder.

 {{% steps %}}